DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing-in-popup.md

-# React Grid - Popup Editing
+# React Grid - Editing in Popup

 This guide describes how to implement row editing via popup form.
 Before you start, review the following help topics: